Joy-less/Holo/README.md

 ### Extension Methods

-Extension methods are methods that refer to another box.
+Extension methods are methods that refer to another object.
 When calling a method, extension methods take priority over normal methods.
 ```
 var Extensions := {